hungchun0201/pictureDownloader/README.md

 # A simple picture downloader using Node.js

-> this program can download the image in the website with img tag.
+> this program can download the image with img tag in the website.
 ## Usage

 ```